-I started playing late in life (as Andres Cid), but I soon had the luck to pick up as a partner what I think of as possibly the best bridge player in the world (Magnus Lindquist).
+I started playing late in life (as Andres Cid), but I soon had the luck to pick up as a partner what I think of as possibly the best bridge player in the world when it comes to analysis (Magnus Lindquist).
 We played for half a year or so, and we might have been on our way into the Swedish National Team (he got there with Bjorn Fallenius shortly after we split up).
 I was at the time thinking about making a career out of bridge – as I liked it and as I had found myself a world-class partner - but as there are some pretty disgusting sine qua non – I figured I’d go to Spain to think about it for a week.

 Me not becoming a bridge player.